Blog Post Friday 26 October 2018

 Installing your own solar system could help you save money over the long term, but you should check whether solar is right for your household needs.
 Ensure your roof can support the size of system you need, and make sure you work with a reputable installer.
 Once you contact your retailer about getting connected, you could be generating your own power and selling extra electricity back to the grid.

 Click Energy is a 100% online energy provider that offers simple and cost effective energy.
-We provide solar plans with no lock-in contracts and pay on time discounts, so get a quote online now or switch to us today to experience the difference.
+We provide dedicated solar plans, so get a quote online now or switch to us today to experience the difference.